breuerfelix/king-bot-api/README.md

 feel free to join the [official discord channel](https://discord.gg/5n2btF7) or **[contact me! (:](mailto:f.breuer@scriptworld.net)**

+i made a video tutorial on how to setup the bot with it's features ! **[click me !](https://youtu.be/h6XJ56CT6XQ)

 you want to run the bot **24/7**, but don't want to use your computer? **[contact me aswell! (:](mailto:f.breuer@scriptworld.net)**

 [![ko-fi](https://img.shields.io/badge/buy%20me%20a-coffee-yellowgreen.svg)](https://ko-fi.com/Y8Y6KZHJ)